 If you'd like message attachments forwarded with replies, you can enable by following these steps:

-- Click on the person-and-cog icon in the bottom left corner of the screen
+- Select the Settings icon in the bottom left corner of the screen.

-- Scroll down to the 'Features' section and tick Include attachments in forwarded replies
+- Scroll down to Features and check Include attachments in forwarded replies.

 Forwarded attachments can be any of the following file types: .csv, .doc, .docx, .dot, .eps, .gif, .html, .ical, .ics, .indd, .jpg, .mp3, .pdf, .png, .pps, .ppsx, .ppt, .pptx, .pub, .rtf, .txt, .vcf, .vcs, .xls, .xlsx, .xps

-It's also important to remember that an attachment will only be available in the UI if you've enabled attachment forwarding.
+An attachment is only available in the UI if you've enabled attachment forwarding.

 Note: Any reply of 10MB or more will be bounced and you won't receive it.
 The contact sending the email will of course receive an email notification that their message was too large.
 It's a very rare occurrence that a reply will be as large as this, but it will most likely be caused by an attachment.
 You should be aware of this size limit in case a contact says they're sending replies to you and you aren't receiving them.
 This could be the reason for it.

 You can use contact data fields to get replies forwarded to a different address depending on the contact.
 For example, this could be used to forward replies to a contact's account manager.
 To do this, enter the contact data field placeholder (for example, @ACCOUNTMANAGER@) as the forwarding address.

 The system analyses all replies and filters them into three groups: